 Canarytokens are a simple way to tripwire things.
 An old concept, they can be super useful (and are trivial to use) but require some background infrastructure to get working.
 We provide this infrastructure for you, so you can deploy tokens in seconds and get the benefit from them immediately.

-You'll be familiar with web bugs, the transparent images which track when someone opens an email.
-They work by embedding a unique URL in a page's image tag, and monitoring incoming GET requests.
+For example, you may be familiar with tracking pixels; transparent 1x1 images embedded in emails that track a user upon opening.
+These work by embedding a unique URL in a page's image tag, and monitoring incoming GET requests.

-As a Canary customer, Canarytokens is available to you completely free, and generated alerts will show up in your console like any other:
+As a Canary customer, Canarytokens are available to you completely free, and generated alerts will show up in your console like any other:

 Why does this matter?